thunlp/KNET/readme.md

 Data files should be put in the `data/` folder.

 *   `disamb_file`, containing information for disambiguation, is already in `data/`.
+Please unzip it.
-*   Train, valid and test set data can be downloaded from `somewhere`.
+*   Train, valid and test set data are also in `data/`.
+Please unzip them.
 *   For the word vector file, we recommend using Glove from http://nlp.stanford.edu/data/glove.840B.300d.zip .
+Please download, unzip, and put it in `data/`.

 ### Parameters